JohnnyZhang728/JohnnyZhang728.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Zeyu ZHANG.
-Currently, I'm looking for Ph.D. position starting in 2025 Fall.
+Currently, I work as a remote research intern at TAMU under the supervision of Prof. [Wai Tong](https://wtong2017.github.io/).
+I'm looking for Ph.D. position starting in 2025 Fall.

 I completed my Master of Science in Computer Science at [The University of Hong Kong](https://www.hku.hk/) in Dec.
 2023.
 I received my Bachelor's degree in Computer Science and Technology from [Wuhan University](https://en.whu.edu.cn/) in 2022.